tejas-2232/MachineLearning-Geek/README.md

 7.Machine Learning with Python Cookbook_ Practical Solutions from Preprocessing to Deep Learning-O’Reilly Media
 8. Python Data analysis 2018 <br>
 9.Python Machine Learning with Example by PACKT <br>
+10. Scipy and Numpy book by O'REILLY
+11. Scikit learn cookbook